sloanliam/P0-Liam-Sloan/01Scripting/Notes.md

 ## Shell File Management
 - `ls`  - listing files
 - `ls -l` - get more information about the listed files
+- `ls 2107*` - listing using metacharacters

+## Shell Scripting
+- Bourne Shell, C-Shell, Powershell etc...
+- A computer program which is a command line interpreter.
+- A shell script includes operations to be performed like file manipulation, program execution and priting text.
+- A shell has an extension .sh
+- BASH - Bourne Again Shell

+## Variables
+- A memory block to hold a value.
+- There are 2 types of variables that are created in Shell:
+	- **System variables** : Predefined variables by BASH, maanged by Shell/OS and they are Created in UPPERCASE.
+	- Ex - $BASH, $BASH_VERSION, $HOME, $PWD

+	- **User Defined (UDF) Variables**
+	- A-Z, a-z, 0-9, _
+	- A variable name should either start with an alphbet or _